stay-whimsical/stay-whimsical.github.io/README.md

 ## Installation

+First, since this is built on [GitHub Pages][1], `master` branch is the output of the build itself (except for this README), so switch to `source` branch to see the sources.

 This is built on [Fleaswallow][2].
 We'll see how long it lasts.

 Get a working binary of it (I'll help with this, eventually I'll have it easy to